A dramatic and rare pair of monumental Moai floor lamps by Italian designer Luca Nichetto.

 Bases manufactured in Germany by Euro3plast.
 Shades created by Nichetto in his studio in Italy.
 Assembled in Denver.

 On/off foot switch.
 Sold individually, or as a pair.
-List price here is for the pair.

 About Luca Nichetto